Pressing BC health policy challenges tackled by newly-funded research fellows

 The partnership allows MSFHR to leverage our funds to increase the number of funded researchers working with BC health authorities and the provincial government and pool resources to reduce duplication in the system and build capacity for the integration of policy research into decision-making, one of the goals of our Health Policy Fellowship Program.

 Following the success of the 2018 competition, MSFHR will partner with CIHR on the 2019 Health System Impact Fellowship competition.
-This competition is due to launch in November 2018, with an anticipated application deadline of March 2019.
-Further information will be available via CIHR and MSFHR's website in the coming weeks.
+This competition is due to launch in December 2018, with an anticipated application deadline of April 2019.

 The 2018 Health System Impact Fellowship Program is a $5.5 million investment in training modernization from CIHR’s Institute of Health Services and Policy Research (IHSPR), Institute of Aging (IA), Institute of Cancer Research (ICR), Institute of Musculoskeletal Health and Arthritis (IMHA), Institute of Indigenous Peoples’ Health (IIPH), Institute of Circulatory and Respiratory Health (ICRH), Institute of Infection and Immunity (III), Institute of Neurosciences, Mental Health and Addiction (INMHA), Institute of Population and Public Health (IPPH), Fonds de recherche du Québec–Santé (FRQS), Michael Smith Foundation for Health Research (MSFHR), Saskatchewan Health Research Foundation, Mitacs, and partnerships with 38 health system organizations across Canada and 19 universities.
 The Fellowships will prepare a cohort of the next generation of health services research leaders for stronger career readiness and greater health system impact.